emqx/cloud-docs/en_US/connect_to_deployments/c_sdk.md

-# Connect to deployments with C SDK
+# Connect to Deployments with C SDK

 Eclipse Paho C and Eclipse Paho Embedded C are all client libraries in C language (MQTT C Client) under the Eclipse Paho project, and are full-featured MQTT clients written in ANSI C.